 If you do raise an objection, we will no longer process your personal data for the purposes to which you have objected, unless

-In the event that the objection only or also relates to data processing for the purpose of direct marketing, we will no longer process your personal data for this purpose.
+In the case that the objection only or also relates to data processing for the purpose of direct marketing, we will no longer process your personal data for this purpose.

 You can raise an objection without completing a form, e.g. by emailing email@example.com or by sending a message to the contact address listed above.